Pereingo/statsd-csharp-client/README.md

 });
 ```

-Then start measuring all the things!
+Start measuring all the things!

 ``` C#
 Metrics.Counter("stat-name");